By Founder and President Kurt Lieber

 But, never underestimate what a determined team can do.
 Not only did they manage to grab the bag, they successfully drove the ROV back to our boat with the goody in hand.

 Nice job, team!

 We spent a few hours there, with each student taking turns at the different aspects of working with the unit.
 One person handles the joystick that maneuvers the device, another sits at the computer and records the sonar or camera, and a 3rd person handles the 300-foot long tether, making sure it doesn’t get entangled in anything.
 So, this is really a team effort.

 It’s always a treat to get to work with the students at Clark.
 They are motivated kids and Mrs. Bye-Evans is one of the best teachers around…the kind I wish that I had had growing up.

-Thanks Dave, Sue, and Geoff for giving up your Sunday to make sure these kids a chance to grow their skills.
-The world needs more youth like this!
-If you know of some ocean-loving kids who want to help out, be sure to look for events on our Facebook page or send an email to .
+If you know of some ocean-loving kids who want to help out, be sure to look for events on our Facebook page or send an email to email@example.com.